-Keywords: Cluster, estimation interval, hypothesis testing, model, non-linear regression, non-normal error distribution, outlier, quantile regression, robustness, residual
+Keywords: Cluster, error distribution, estimation interval, hypothesis testing, non-linear ‘regression’, non-normal, nonparametric, outlier, quantile regression, robustness, residual

 |Download:||ABOUT THE NOVEL MPR SYMMETRATION ESTIMATOR (PDF, 2,5 MB)|